 One Apprentice worked with members of the Bozovic Lab to image hair bundles from different auditory organs, to study their size and orientation.
 Many of these systems have very intricate regulation of stiffness and number of stereocilia within one hair cell, and a careful characterization will help us understand how these mechanical properties relate to the cell’s frequency tuning and function.
 Applicants must be 16 years of age or older at the start of the program to be placed at this site.

 Ethnomusicology at University of California, Los Angeles*

 One student had the opportunity to work with Amy Catlin-Jairazbhoy and Aaron Bittel in the department of Ethnomusicology at UCLA.
-Ms. Catlin-Jairazbhoy has a background in classical and non-classical music of South and Southeast Asians and Asian-Americans; field methodology; ethnographic film in ethnomusicology; music and the sacred; and applied and public sector ethnomusicology.
-The student worked in the Ethnomusicology Music Archive for three weeks.
-The archive houses over 100,000 audiovisual recordings; a large collection of unique instruments from different parts of the world; a research laboratory with audiovisual, computing, and electronic equipment that enables faculty and students to conduct psycho-acoustical research as well as edit and create audiovisual recordings; and a publications program that publishes a journal and audiovisual materials on topics of importance in the field of music.
-Prerequisites included: Interest and background in music and music theory as well as strong written and oral communication skills.
+Dr. Catlin-Jairazbhoy has a background in Classical and non-classical music of South and Southeast Asians and Asian-Americans; field methodology; Ethnographic Film in Ethnomusicology; music and the sacred; and applied and public sector Ethnomusicology.
+One student worked in the Ethnomusicology Music Archive for three weeks.
+The archive houses over 100,000 audiovisual recordings; a large collection of unique instruments from different parts of the world; a research laboratory with audiovisual, computing and electronic equipment that enables faculty and students to conduct psycho-acoustical research as well as edit and create audiovisual recordings; and a publications program that publishes an occasional journal and audiovisual materials on topics of importance in the field of music.
+Prerequisites included: Interest and background in music and music theory, strong written and communication skills.